neobytes-project/neobytes/README.md

 License
 -------

-NeoBytes Core is released under the terms of the MIT license.
+Neobytes Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see <https://opensource.org/licenses/MIT>.

 Development Process
 -------------------

 The `develop` branch is regularly built and tested, but is not guaranteed to be completely stable.
 Additionally, the develop branch represents ongoing development from which candidate releases will be cut.
 The `master` branch represents the current stable version currently in production.
-[Tags](https://github.com/neobytes-project/NeoBytes/tags) are created regularly to indicate new official, stable release versions of NeoBytes Core.
+[Tags](https://github.com/neobytes-project/neobytes/tags) are created regularly to indicate new official, stable release versions of Neobytes Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).